Samonto-Karmaker/Docker-Node/README.md

 # Docker-Node Project

 This project demonstrates a basic setup for containerizing a Node.js application using Docker.
 The application is a simple Express server that returns a JSON message on the root route.
+This repo also contains a docker notes folder that has useful docker commends and an example docker-compose.yaml file for MongoDB and Mongo Express.
+For more information check out the official documentation [Docker's official documentation](https://docs.docker.com/).

 ## Getting Started